lbryio/lbry.com/content/news/69-reddit-ama-answers.md

 **What is LBRY exactly – is it a protocol, an app, a website, a company?**
 ----

 LBRY is many components working together.
 For most users, it will just be a place where they can find great videos, music, ebooks, and more.
-A vast digital library available on all of your devices.
+A vast digital library that is available on all of your devices.

 But behind that experience is an ecosystem that can be hard to understand at first – especially because we tend to refer to all the pieces and the system-as-a-whole as “LBRY”.
 (We’re working on clearing that up.)

 It might be easier to start with what LBRY is not: it is not just another corporate media service like YouTube or iTunes or Spotify.
 It is first and foremost a new *protocol* that allows artists to upload their content to a network of hosts (like BitTorrent) and set a price per stream or download (like iTunes) or give it away for free (like YouTube without ads).
 What makes this all possible is the blockchain technology developed by the founder of Bitcoin.
 Do you have to understand any of this to use and enjoy LBRY?
 No. Does it still matter to users?
 Yes!

 Gmail has built an extremely popular email service on top of the near-universal *SMTP protocol* that everyone uses to exchange emails.
-Anyone sending email with SMTP can communicate with Gmail addresses, no matter what email platform they use (Yahoo!, AOL, iCloud, etc.).
+Anyone sending an email with SMTP can communicate with Gmail addresses, no matter what email platform they use (Yahoo!, AOL, iCloud, etc.).
 Google can’t interfere with someone emailing from an @yahoo.com address to an @aol.com address – and users are free to switch between services at any time, taking their emails with them.
 Users have a lot of power in open protocols that is often taken for granted.

 Compare this to a proprietary, centrally controlled service like Facebook Messenger.
 If you conduct all of your social communications via Messenger, you’re stuck in that environment – you cannot move your messages or contacts over to Google Chat or Skype.
 And if Facebook changes the way Messenger functions by censoring conversations or sharing your information with advertisers or governments, tough luck.